openaps/docs/docs/docs/Customize-Iterate/useful-mobile-apps.md

 ### iNet or NetAnalyzer (iPhone)

 There are many scanning apps for iPhone.  iNet or NetAnalyzer (lite version...don't need to pay for this to work) will scan the network that the phone is using for other connected devices and their IP addresses on that same network.
-So, if you run the scan while your phone is on a wifi network, the scan will be for the wifi netowrk and range will likely be `192.168.1.1` to `192.168.1.254`.
+So, if you run the scan while your phone is on a wifi network, the scan will be for the wifi network and range will likely be `192.168.1.1` to `192.168.1.254`.
 If you have your rig connected via mobile hotspot, then the scan will be for devices in the mobile hotspot range of `172.10.20.1` to `172.10.20.20`.
 (IP address ranges depend on the type of network being scanned.)
 Some people have had more success with the NetAnalyzer app over the iNet app, depending on their router settings.

 * Open the iNet app and click on the big `NETWORK SCANNER`.
 If using NetAnalyzer app, click on the `LAN` button on bottom bar and then `scan` button in top right corner of app.